jasset75/apollo/docs/index.md

 Thus, recursivelly we could define whatever table merging.
 Similar to SQL but only binary operations, same functionality.

-This descriptions has a few parameters which identify the data source: `keyspace` and `tablename`.
-Beside this, two descriptions involved in a join operation needs join_key parameter that declare which fields are the key to join each other.
+These descriptions has a few parameters which identify the data source: `keyspace` and `tablename`.
+Besides that, two descriptions involved in a join operation needs join_key parameter that declare which fields are the key to join each other.

 Other optional parameters are aimed to apply DML functionality: `groupby`, `select`, `calculated`, etc.: